SumiSastri/typescript-with-react/react-redux-ts/readme.md

 - Add Routing to HomePage & MyFavourites Page
-* Move files from ```app.tsx``` to HomePage and reimport back the component *
+* Move files from ```app.tsx``` to HomePage and reimport back the component
-- Create component for favourites
+* Create component for favourites
+* Set up router and paths in index.tsx, app.tsx

 - Refactor